PHOTOGRAPHY BY HARRY ELLETSON PHOTOGRAPHY

-So far I've created a solo performance about my childhood called "Can You See Into a Black Hole?" which has been performed at Shoreditch Town Hall, Camden People's Theatre and The Holbeck.
-Outside of that I am working with a group of researchers in childhood epilepsy to look a science and art collaborative responses to epileptic identities.
-Get in touch if you want to chat too.
+So far I've created a solo performance about my childhood called "Can You See Into a Black Hole?" which has been performed at Shoreditch Town Hall, Camden People's Theatre and The Holbeck and soon in Covent Garden.
+I'm now about to start on part two, a family show equipping people to have the conversations I never had.

 PRODUCTION TRAILER BY: http://www.waynesablesproject.co.uk/

 When Tom grows up he wants to be an astronaut.. or the blue power ranger, they’re kind of the same thing anyway, right?
 But, aged 8, a black hole opens up inside his head when he has his first seizure and his entire world is swallowed up.
 Now, Tom must take on an even bigger adventure.

 In this solo space odyssey, developed through interviews with his parents and told using innovative & exciting soundscapes, Tom tries to reconstruct an invisible part of his life which changed him so much.
 Performed by 1 actor, Can You See Into A Black Hole? is an epic adventure exploring one family’s journey to adapt in the face of celestial scale events.